TAILOR-UoB/new_ways_of_publishing/booksource/introduction/authoring-tools.md

 (sec:aut:com:nar)=
 ### Computational notebook editors

-Jupyter Notebooks are documents that offer *computational narratives* by interlacing formatted markdown text and executable code cells, providing the output as additional content.
+`Jupyter Notebooks` are documents that offer *computational narratives* by interlacing formatted markdown text and executable code cells, providing the output as additional content.
 The idea has been adopted by other platforms that have created similar notebook environments.
 Most of these platforms can convert the resulting computational narratives into various formats like html, pdf, or text documents.
-Jupyter Notebook and [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) offer the official environment for the original Jupyter Notebooks.
-All of the following projects offer cloud-based platforms to edit Jupyter notebooks or similar.
+Jupyter Notebook and [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) offer the official environment for the original `Jupyter Notebooks`.
+All of the following projects offer cloud-based platforms to edit `Jupyter Notebooks` or similar.
 [Google Colab](https://colab.research.google.com/) is hosted by Google and free for low-intensive programs, [Kaggle Notebooks](https://www.kaggle.com/notebooks) is